Short of allies, Syria's rebels are down but not out - World - NZ Herald News

-Syria's civil war has become a madhouse of forces from Turkey, the United States, Syrian Kurds, the Islamic State group, al-Qaida as well as Assad's allies Russia, Iran, Lebanon's Hezbollah, Iraqi and Afghan Shiite militias " all with their own alliances and agendas.

-Syrian rebel factions, battered by defeats and as divided as ever, reel around trying to find allies they can trust who will ensure their survival.
+Battered by defeats and divisions, the rebels reel around trying to find allies they can trust.

-"We have become political dwarfs, fragmented groups which hardly have control over the closest checkpoint, let alone each other," said Tarek Muharram, who quit his banking job in the Gulf to return home and join the rebellion in 2011.

-Over the years he fought alongside several different rebel groups, including ones backed by the United States.
-Now he has now joined the alliance led by the al-Qaida-linked Hayat Tahrir al-Sham.

-Rebel leaders have limited options " none of them good.
-They can line up behind Turkey, which is recruiting factions to fight its own war in Syria against Syrian Kurds primarily, as well as Islamic State militants.
+Their options are limited " one is to line up behind Turkey, which is recruiting groups to fight its own war in Syria, primarily against Syrian Kurds but also Islamic State militants.

-Or they can ally themselves with al-Qaida's affiliate, the strongest opposition faction.
-It leads a coalition that is still battling Assad and dominates the largest cohesive rebel territory, encompassing the northwestern province of Idlib and nearby areas.

-Despite differences with Washington, all of them hope for support from the United States.
-But they feel it has abandoned them after deciding to arm and finance Kurdish-led militias to fight IS.

-They see an enemy in IS but also potentially in the Kurds, who have carved out their own territory across northern Syria.
-Now in the fight against IS, the Kurds could capture Sunni Arab-majority regions like Raqqa and Deir el-Zour, to the alarm of the mainly Sunni Arab rebels.

-The Associated Press spoke to a series of veteran rebels who move between Syria and Turkey and found them desperate for resources and support but intent on fighting for years to come.
+The Associated Press spoke to several veteran rebels who move between Syria and Turkey and found them desperate for resources and support but intent on fighting for years to come.

 THE TATTOOED FIGHTER

-Nothing blurs Muharram's vision and determination to fight Assad.
-Not the loss of his beloved Aleppo.
+Nothing blurs Tarek Muharram's determination to fight Assad.
+Not the loss of his beloved city of Aleppo to government forces.
 Not the hours he and his comrades now spend in a small apartment in the southern Turkish city of Gaziantep, watching TV and smoking, waiting for the next battle.

+He quit his banking job in the Gulf to return home and join the rebellion in 2011.
+Over the years, he fought alongside several different rebel groups, including ones backed by the United States.

 The fall of Aleppo was a watershed moment.
 It cost the rebels there their strongest base, their resources, their homes.
 Uprooted, they needed new allies.

+Now he and his group, Noureddine el-Zinki, have now joined the alliance led by the al-Qaida-linked Hayat Tahrir al-Sham.
 The move caused many of his group to break away.
 But for Muharram, anything else would have required too many concessions.
-Turning to Turkey or US would mean becoming "a mercenary fighting whomever the sponsor wants, whatever the dollar dictates."
-He would have had to take part in Russian-backed negotiations, "giving up the revolution's principles ... and accepting Assad for a longer period," he said.

-Muharram said he has his personal differences with al-Qaida.
-He pointed out that he doesn't always pray, for example, and he smokes.
-He sports a wolf-head tattoo on his arm, something militants frown on.
+Muharram says he has his personal differences with al-Qaida " he says he doesn't always pray, for example, and he smokes.
+He sports a wolf-head tattoo on his arm, something militants frown upon.

 But he said the al-Qaida-led alliance has kept its weapons pointed in the right direction, against Assad.
 He and the 50 men he commands would drop their guns rather than be pushed to fight it.